junxit/us-congress-bills-111/metadata.md

 - 2010-07-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5785)
 - 2010-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5785)
 - 2010-07-21 — Received in the Senate.
+- 2010-08-04 — Amendment SA 4587 agreed to in Senate by Unanimous Consent.
+- 2010-08-04 — Amendment SA 4587 proposed by Senator Landrieu for Senator Gillibrand. (consideration: CR S6740; text: CR S6740) In the nature of a substitute.
+- 2010-08-04 — Measure laid before Senate by unanimous consent. (consideration: CR S6740)
+- 2010-08-04 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-08-04 — Senate amendment agreed to: Amendment SA 4587 agreed to in Senate by Unanimous Consent.
+- 2010-08-04 — Senate amendment proposed (on the floor): Amendment SA 4587 proposed by Senator Landrieu for Senator Gillibrand.(consideration: CR S6740; text: CR S6740)
+- 2010-08-04 — Senate amendment submitted